Moths of North Carolina

 Habitats: This species uses junipers, which are commonly found in rather open habitats with neutral soils.

-Larval Host Plants: Larvae feed on junipers, including Eastern Red Cedar (Juniperus virginiana) (Robinson et al., 2010). - View
+Larval Host Plants: Larvae feed on Juniperus species, including Eastern Red Cedar (J. virginiana) and Common Juniper (J. communis) (Robinson et al., 2010; Eiseman, 2024).
+We do not have any feeding records in North Carolina. - View

 Wikipedia